willdone1337/lm_az/README.md

 - **Hallucinations:** The model may exhibit hallucination-like behavior, generating content that is not contextually accurate or coherent.

 Acknowledging these limitations is part of the ongoing process of refining and evolving the model.
 The intent is to create an open space for collaboration, where the community can actively contribute to enhancing the model's performance.
 In this experiment, also utilized the Llama model for fine-tuning.
-However, it's remarkable that the GPT-2 model demonstrated higher accuracy during training.
+However, it's remarkable that the mGPT model trained for Azerbijani language demonstrated higher accuracy during training, and shared weights belonged to it.

 ## How You Can Contribute